 About our Place of Safety? campaign

-There are 125 unaccompanied asylum-seeking children living in Wales, looking to find a place of safety.
+There are around 100 unaccompanied asylum-seeking children living in Wales, looking to find a place of safety.
 Many of them have experienced traumatic events on their journey, including parental separation, sexual exploitation or exposure to armed conflict.
 These experiences can bring unaccompanied-asylum seeking children to crisis points.

 At NYAS Cymru we work to protect, support, empower and safeguard every child and young person that we come into contact with.
 We have made one recommendation on each of these points to ensure that Wales is seen as a place of safety for all children, with the aim of supporting Welsh Government’s most recent Refugee and Asylum Plan.

 Did you know?